-- (i) the appointment or removal of any Director; - (ii) the winding up of the Fund; and - (iii) any amendment to the Memorandum and Articles. - redemption riahts: entitled Redemption the Fund. not to he for hv - -As to transferring rights: to be permitted transferring of ownership upon CySEC's permission. - -As to dividends: not to be entitled to participate in any profits and/or other distributions to be made by the Fund.
+(i) the appointment or removal of any Director;

+(ii) the winding up of the Fund; and

+(iii) any amendment to the Memorandum and Articles.

+-As to redemption rights: not to be entitled for Redemption by the Fund. -As to transferring rights: to be permitted transferring of ownership upon CySEC's permission. -As to dividends: not to be entitled to participate in any profits and/or other distributions to be made by the Fund.